 All this data is nicely displayed in a user card using some HTML, providing the task’s assignee all the information he or she needs about the employee.

-Present similar issues to avoid duplicate issue creation in Jira Service Desk
+Present similar issues to avoid duplicate issue creation in Jira Service Management

-A software company is using a Jira Service Desk for managing issue & bug requests on their products.
+A software company is using a Jira Service Management for managing issue & bug requests on their products.

-To avoid the creation of duplicate issues in Jira Service Desk, by informing the customer of existing similar issues upon issue creation.
+To avoid the creation of duplicate issues in Jira Service Management, by informing the customer of existing similar issues upon issue creation.

 How Connect can help